LarryDong/CeleX5_source/README.md

 Here I only reserve: CeleX_MP Source code, demo, samples, and key documents.

 Update(2021.02): User guide (v2.2) is uploaded.
 The newest version on official git so far is v2.0.
 This new version was found from google.

+## Personal Support

+CelePixel did not maintain this code any more.
+I would try to fix bugs if you meet.
+Please contact me no matter you have solved one or just need some help.

+Bug1：`tOffPixelIncreasing` and `tInPixelIncreasing` overflow.

+`celex5dataprocessor.cpp` is modified.
+Please re-compile your source code to generate `libCeleX.so` and replace the old one.

 ## Technical Issue
 If you meet some difficulties using this sensor, and cannot find any solutions from reference documents, you can make an issue here.
 We can try to solve it together.